Sex Crimes Defense Attorney

 Being accused of a sex crime at the state or federal level can be enough to damage your career, relationships, and reputation.
 A sex crime conviction is even more devastating, as the penalties for sex crimes are harsh and can include long jail time as well as required registration as a sex offender, a designation that can stick with you from 25 years to life.

 Do not take a chance on handling a sex crime accusation without the most skilled legal representation possible.
+Contact our Tampa, FL law firm 24/7 to schedule a free sex crimes case review.

 Types of Sex Crimes Charges